MJR009/BP_Jabukod/README.md

 - `-g` - print <b>g</b>raphical representation of compilation
 - `-h` - print <b>h</b>elp message
 - `-o` - explicitly specified <b>o</b>utput file and directory (default is `out.s`)
-- `-O` - compile with <b>O</b>bfuscations, mandatory following argument determines which are done
+- `-O` - compile with <b>O</b>bfuscations; mandatory following argument determines which are done
 - `path_to_program` - mandatory input file

 It is recommended to not use the `-c` flag, as the implementation can be replaced with programs such as `perf`, even better suited for profiling.

 When using `-O`, it has to be followed by an argument composed of <b>comma-delimited</b>
-names, which represent obfuscations you wish to apply.
+names, which represent obfuscations to apply.
 There are the following options:

 - `opaque` - obfuscate using opaque predicates
 - `interleave` - code interleaving